Oleg-N-Cher/OfrontPlus/Readme.txt

   11. IN procedure parameters (as in Component Pascal).

+  12. SYSTEM flags: VAR [nil], ARRAY/RECORD [untagged], POINTER [untagged] as in BlackBox.

-  12. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.
+  13. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.

 Get it!